MehdiTheMedoc/java3DEngine/README.md

 ok, it wasn't bug free.
 It's better now that I've a better comprehension of the 3D transformations

 added the normal mapping !
-It was pretty easy, I'm happy :)
+It was pretty easy, I'm happy :) it needs some testing on the glsl side through.

 # Features
 - frames and tick gestion